Alleinx/What_Should_I_wear_today/Cloth wearing/README.md

 #### Date: 2019/4/12.
 #### Version: 0.2.
-#### During to missing necessary libraries on IOS, this prototype is based on MacOS.
+#### Duing to missing necessary libraries on IOS, this prototype is based on MacOS.